Vasileios-Bellos/BloomingRose/README.md

 ## Parameters

 All parameters are defined at the top of the script.
-The MATLAB Live Script version exposes these as interactive controls (sliders, spinners, dropdowns).
+The MATLAB Live Script version exposes these as interactive controls (sliders, colorpickers, dropdowns).

 | Parameter | Description |
 |-----------|-------------|